2019 Liberal Democrats deputy leadership election

 The 2019 Liberal Democrats deputy leadership election was held in September 2019.
 It followed the election of the incumbent deputy leader Jo Swinson as party leader in July 2019.

 Election rules

-Unlike the position of leader, there is no official position of deputy leader within the party constitution.
-A deputy leader of the Liberal Democrats group in the House of Commons can be elected as a result of a ballot of sitting Liberal Democrat MPs.
+Unlike the party leader, there is no official position of deputy leader within the party's constitution.
+A deputy leader of the Liberal Democrats group in the House of Commons can be elected by a ballot of sitting Liberal Democrat MPs.

 Results

 The result was announced on 3 September 2019 with Ed Davey elected as deputy leader.